niess/calzone/docs/source/geometry.rst

    Only unsubtracted volumes can be subtracted from.
 Consequently, the *subtract* property does not permit the formation of subtraction chains.

-The :python:`"overlaps"` property indicates pairs of overlapping daughter volumes, (see :numref:`tab-overlaps-items`), for instance as,
+The :python:`"disentangle"` property indicates pairs of overlapping daughter volumes which should be separated, (see :numref:`tab-disentangle-items`), for instance as,

 .. code:: toml

-   [VolumeName.overlaps]
+   [VolumeName.disentangle]

    Bottom = [ "Left", "Right" ]
    Top = "Left"